VPNA09/Stackoverflow-NLP/readme.md

 The items of interest were: PostHistory and Posts.
 Both respected zipped files were 25.7GB and 14.6GB.
 I didn't have the time or resources to be able to parse through such large datasets.

-Stackoverflow offers a more managable way to query data by using their [Data Explorer.](https://data.stackexchange.com/stackoverflow/query/new)
+Stack Overflow offers a more managable way to query data by using their [Data Explorer.](https://data.stackexchange.com/stackoverflow/query/new) There were limitations with using this service, first being, the limit on data you are able to query at one time.
+There was a max of 50,000 lines of data per query, which is why I decided to go with weekly queries.
+This did take time, but I was able to specify exactly what data columns.
+For instance, I decided to only query for data that had tags, since I knew I wanted to implement a supervised model.

+Once I had weekly .csv files for 2019, I was able to move onto cleaning the data.

 ### Data Cleaning